safar-india-org/safar-website/content/the-team/about.md

 <div class="row">
     <div class="col-md-3"><img style="width:250px;height:250px;" src="../../img/team/anindita.jpg"></div>
     <div class="col-md-9">
     Anindita Adhikari is a PhD Candidate in Sociology at Brown University, where her research examines accountability and welfare rights in India with a focus on social audits and grievance redress law in Bihar.
 She has been associated with the Right to Work, Right to Information, and Right to Food campaigns for over a decade.
 Anindita has previously worked with the Government of Bihar and the Ministry of Rural Development on employment, social security, and land issues.
 Her work has been published in journals such as Development and Change and World Development.
+She co-leads SAFAR's work.
     </div>
 </div>